-If ever a piece of planning policy could be called exciting, Paragraph 84 (previously Paragraph 80) is just that.
+If ever a piece of planning policy could be called exciting, Paragraph 84 (previously Paragraph 80, 79 and Para 55 of the NPPF) is just that.
 The exception clause is ideal for forward thinking clients who want to create beautiful and rigorously environmental buildings.

 This progressive part of the National Planning Policy Framework (NPPF) demands higher quality architecture in return for building in isolated locations.
 Whether building a new home on agricultural land, Areas of Outstanding Beauty (AONB) or the green belt.
 This interesting piece of planning legislation champions more creative and sustainable architecture.

-As you'll soon see, no Paragraph 84 home is the same!
+As you'll soon see, no Paragraph 84 home is the same, but a product of the site and ambition of the client.

-This paragraph 84 (previously Paragraph 80) house in the Suffolk countryside received planning permission from Suffolk Coastal District Council Planning Authority in February 2016, after spending 11 weeks in planning.
+This paragraph 84 (previously Paragraph 80) house in the Suffolk countryside received planning permission from Suffolk Coastal District Council Planning Authority in February 2016.
 Prior to that, Black Barn was reviewed at RIBA Suffolk Design Review Panel; a design-focused ‘judging panel’.
 Their impartial feedback ultimately supported the proposal, having material consideration in the planning application process.

 Read the successful Paragraph 84 planning application.